runeimp/git-imp/README.md

 `git-imp`
 =========

-This is a collection of Git command plugins that I've created and keep them here to maintain them and in the hope that others find them useful.
+This is a collection of Git command plugins that I've created and keep them here to maintain them and in the hope that others may find them useful.
 Most of the stuff I develope is named _Something_**Imp**.
 So I'm calling this collection `git-imp`.
-But there is no actual command called `git-imp`.
+But there is no actual command called `git-imp` in the collection.

-These are BASH and POSIX scripts and are not expected to work in all environments.
-And in fact require at least BASH 3 due to use of BASH_REMATCH and such in certain cases.
-See Command Chart bellow.
+These are BASH and POSIX scripts I developed on my Mac and are not expected to work in all environments.
+Though they _should_ work in most UNIX/Linux environments.
+And in fact require at least BASH 3 due to use of BASH_REMATCH and such in many cases.
+See Command Chart bellow for details.
 I currently have no immediate plans of porting these scripts to be entirely POSIX compliant.
 Though that is a possibility in the future.
 And at least one of the scripts has a dependency on [BASHimp][] for option parsing.
 It is not included in this repo.
+But is another open source project of mine.

 The Commands
 ------------